JarvisKiki/JarvisKiki/README.md

 - 👋 Hi, my name is Jarvis Kikivarakis
-- 🌱 My Bachlor's Degree is in Biology Minoring in Chemistry but interested in data from many different sectors.
+- 🌱 My BSc.
+Degree is in Biology Minoring in Chemistry and interested in data from many different sectors.
 - 💞️ I’m looking to collaborate with any like minded individuals.
 - 📫 How to reach me: https://www.linkedin.com/in/jarvis-k-a83175144/